jamesohortle/UnicodeHover/README.md

 ### 0.2.0

-- Add support for CSS.
+- Add support for HTML and CSS.
-- Fix rendering bug for Markdown in hover panel.
+- Fix rendering bug for Markdown in hover panel (#9).

 ### 0.1.0